 Odors don't always dissipate immediately, especially when dealing with new plastics.
 Air out the plastic item outdoors; if it has a lid, remove the lid and place it outside as well.
 Fresh air and sunshine on a non-humid day help remove some of the inherent plastic smell, while time gets rid of the rest.

 Dry coffee grounds help absorb all sorts of odors, including plastic smell.
 Place the coffee grounds inside a smelly plastic container, mug or bottle and set the item in a well-ventilated, dry area such as the porch or patio.
 If the plastic item has a lid, place the lid partway over it to help enclose the coffee a bit so it absorbs the odor better while still allowing some airflow.
 Allow the item to sit overnight or for several days if the plastic smell is particularly strong.
-If you don't care for the smell of coffee, use baking soda instead -- it absorbs odors from plastic just as well as it absorbs food odors in the fridge.

 Stuff wads of newspaper inside plastic items such as shoe storage containers or large plastic tubs.
 Put the lid back on the plastic for a day or longer; then remove the lid and newspaper and air out the plastic again.